 If we are the Tier 4 sponsor for a student, can we meet our attendance monitoring requirements whilst the student is being taught elsewhere?

 Important: we cannot issue a CAS for a Tier 4 student on a CDT programme involving teaching at another institution unless the institution is on our Tier 4 licence and there is a signed agreement.
 Without a CAS, the student cannot get a Tier 4 visa.

 To recruit staff from overseas, the University is also a Tier 2 and Tier 5 sponsor, which is managed by HR.

 Contacting the Student Immigration Service

 There are several circumstances in which you may need to contact the Student Immigration Service.
 This could be because you are looking to make changes to your programme, for example, or have been approached by a student who is looking to make changes.
-If this student is a Tier 4 visa holder, any course changes could have significant consequences for their immigration status.
+If this student is a visa holder, any course changes could have significant consequences for their immigration status.